Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

     \Lambda = \frac{h}{\sqrt{2\pi mk_\text{B}T}}

 The factor :math:`\Lambda^{3N}` is a temperature dependent volume element in configuration space.
-The deeper significance of the thermal wavelength :math:`\Lambda$ is that it provides a criterium for the approach to the classical limit.
+The deeper significance of the thermal wavelength :math:`\Lambda` is that it provides a criterium for the approach to the classical limit.
-Quantum effects can be ignored in equilibrium statistics if $\Lambda$ is smaller than any characteristic length in the system.
+Quantum effects can be ignored in equilibrium statistics if :math:`\Lambda` is smaller than any characteristic length in the system.